 Blog Layout

-Post Partum: When Should I See a Pelvic Floor Physical Therapist?
+Postpartum: When Should I See a Pelvic Floor Physical Therapist?

-Joy Noble • Nov 18, 2020
+Joy Noble • November 18, 2020

 Did you know in other countries seeing a pelvic physio (physical therapist) is the standard of care?
 At that magical 6-week follow up appointment, patients are automatically sent to see a pelvic floor physical therapist to perform an assessment of their pelvic floor, low back, hips, and core musculature.
 During this time, we are able to discuss any significant findings (think weakness, pain, scar tissue restrictions, abnormal movement patterns) and begin a treatment plan designed to get you back to the things you love to do.